How to Set Goals in Your Bridal Sewing Business

 It helps you make decisions about your pricing, your schedule, your website, your social media, your client load, and even the way you spend your time each day.
 Instead of just staying busy, you start moving with intention.

-When you know where you want to go, the little steps become easier to choose.
+When you know where you want to go, the little decisions become easier to choose.

-That is what goals do.
-They create direction.
+That is what goals do: they establish direction.

 And not just for your income, either!
 Yes, money goals matter.
 But some of the most powerful business goals are actually tied to lifestyle.